cibellem/burger/README.md

 ### Description

-This application it's a Burger logger built with h MySQL, Node, Express, Handlebars and ORM. <br>  I used Node and MySQL to query and route data and Handlebars to generate HTML.
+This application it's a Burger logger built with MySQL, Node, Express and Handlebars. <br>  I used Node and MySQL to query and route data and Handlebars to generate HTML.

 *Key words* :